PERROR400/febrev-venom/README.md

 # febrev-venom
-FEBREV venom is a tool to create android RATs through metasploit and send it to the victim via a link url *must run as root
+FEBREV venom is a tool to create android RATs through metasploit , signs the RAT apk ,  and send it to the victim via a link url over the INTERNET

+*must run as root
 *must run in debian-based linux distro like kali
 #################################################################################################################